acplaza/acplaza/README.md

 GPLv3 or later, see LICENSE.md.

 **NOTE:** Unless you have cloned the repository before bc84e1a3d14711798c12b1e13a8f870aada857a4 and accepted the license there.
-In all other situations this library is **only** covered by the GPLv3, not the AGPLv3.
+In all other situations this repository is **only** covered by the GPLv3, not the AGPLv3.

 ### Additional terms / credits